A guide to choosing the best sugars, syrups, and sweeteners for you

 -

-Is allulose a natural sweetener?
-Allulose can be considered "natural" because it's found in nature AND made from a source material also found in nature (corn or sugar beets).
-However, technically, it's a synthetic sweetener [or to use FDA's wording, a natural sweetener "manufactured artificially"].
-Yes, allulose is found in raisins, figs, kiwi, brown sugar, molasses, wheat, and maple syrup, but only in minuscule amounts.
-So, the store-bought allulose is not extracted from natural sources.
-Instead, to be produced on an industrial scale, it's synthetically made from corn (or other inexpensive sources of fructose, such as beet sugar).
+So, the store-bought allulose is not extracted from those natural sources.
+Instead, to be produced on an industrial scale, it's synthetically made from corn or other inexpensive sources of fructose, such as beet sugar.
 As previously discussed HERE and HERE, synthetic sweeteners can be called "natural".
-Note that as of January 2024, allulose is a banned sweetener in some of the top natural & organic foods grocery stores in America, such as Whole Foods Market.
+Note that as of January 2025, allulose is a banned sweetener in some of the top natural & organic foods grocery stores in America, such as Whole Foods Market.

 -

-How is allulose made?
-Most products in stores come from corn.
-Put simply, the process of making allulose involves four steps: (1) starch is isolated from corn, (2) starch being a complex carbohydrate consisting entirely of glucose molecules joined together, is split into glucose in a process called hydrolysis, (3) glucose is converted into fructose by enzymes in a process called isomerization, and then (4) fructose turns into allulose using enzymes from genetically engineered microbes.
-Looking for details on how allulose is made?
-Refer to each GRAS notice submitted by the manufacturer for FDA review HERE [for each one, click "D-psicose" on the "Substance" column, and then download the PDF].
-One brand imported from Germany comes from non-GMO sugar beets.
+Most products in stores are made in China from corn.
+Put simply, the process of making allulose involves four steps: (1) starch is isolated from corn; (2) starch is split into glucose in a process called hydrolysis; (3) glucose is converted into fructose by enzymes in a process called isomerization; (4) fructose turns into allulose using enzymes from genetically engineered microbes.

 -

-How sweet is allulose?
-Does allulose have an aftertaste?
-Allulose has an almost identical taste to table sugar, offering no aftertaste but less sweetness.
+Pure allulose tastes almost identical to table sugar, offering no aftertaste but less sweetness.
 It's 70 percent as sweet as table sugar, so you'll need to use about 1/3 more to maintain the sweetness level.
 You can typically use the same amount as table sugar to achieve desired results in your recipes, but they will be less sweet.
 Because of allulose's mild sweetness, you'll often find it blended with high-intensity sweeteners such as monk fruit and stevia.
 Keep scrolling down to see the allulose blends infographics.

 -